MiniProfiler/rack-mini-profiler/README.md

 ```ruby
 gem 'rack-mini-profiler'
 ```

-Add it to your middleware stack:

 Using Rails:

-All you have to do is include the Gem and you're good to go.
+All you have to do is include the Gem and you're good to go in development.

 Using Builder: